jlgrock/docker.jboss-data-grid/README.md

 # Introduction

-This is a very basic install of Infinispan (not technically JBoss Data Grid).
-The goal is to update this to be the full JDG installation and parameterize this.
-This is very much a work in progress, but should suit needs for initial testing.
+This is a very basic parameterized install of JBoss Data Grid.

 # Hardware Requirements